isl-org/OpenBot/android/app/src/main/java/org/openbot/googleServices/README.md

   1. Click on the Android icon in the Firebase project.
   2. Enter `package name` of your Android app.
 This should be `unique` for Firebase.
   3. Enter your app's nickname.
-  4. The `SHA-1` key is also `mandatory` for the signing certificate used to `sign your app's APK`.
+  4. The **SHA-1 key** is **mandatory** for Firebase Google SignIn service to sign your application's APK.
 Enter it in the appropriate field.
   5. Click on the `Register` button.